genestack/user-tutorials/source/guide/apps-wgs-and-wes_include.rst

 Genome/exome sequencing data analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-TODO: add a few words about WGS and WES technologies

 Mapping (also called alignment) refers to the process of aligning sequencing
 reads to a reference sequence, whether the reference is a complete genome,
 transcriptome, or de novo assembly.